Does Your Retirement Plan Do This?

 One very useful form of life insurance that we help many of our clients with is cash-value, dividend-paying whole life insurance.
 We teach a unique strategy known as “Bank On Yourself” which promotes using a specific type of whole life policy, structured in a special way, to achieve many of our clients’ short-term and long-term financial goals.

-You can learn more about this special strategy here, but we will summarize some of the unique benefits of Bank On Yourself below, by comparing this concept to several other popular financial strategies and retirement vehicles.
+You can learn more about this special strategy here, but we will summarize some of the unique benefits of Bank On Yourself below, by comparing this concept to several other popular financial strategies and retirement planning vehicles.

 Bank On Yourself Vs. the 401k